WEEU: Early years

+Reading Eagle Bankruptcy

 WEEU had been co-owned with the Reading Eagle daily newspaper.
 As a result of the bankruptcy of the Reading Eagle Company and the May 2019 sale of most its assets to MediaNews Group, WEEU was put up for sale.
 There were tentative plans to shut the station down at the completion of the sale of the newspaper, which was to take place before July 31, 2019.
 Any potential buyer would be allowed to use the station's transmission facilities for up to five years, if not sold by MediaNews Group beforehand.

-In June 2019, Twilight Broadcasting agreed to purchase WEEU, allowing the station to remain on the air with most of its existing programming, though iHeartMedia station WRAW claimed programming from iHeart's Premiere Networks as the bankruptcy took effect.
-A local marketing agreement (LMA) began on July 1, 2019, upon the completion of MediaNews Group's acquisition of The Reading Eagle.
-The purchase was consummated on September 12, 2019, at a price of $88,500.
-Programming was simulcast on co-owned WBYN 1160 AM in Lehighton, Pennsylvania until 2021.
+In June 2019, Twilight Broadcasting agreed to purchase WEEU, allowing the station to remain on the air with most of its existing programming.
+However, another Reading station, 1340 WRAW owned by iHeartMedia, claimed programming from iHeart's Premiere Networks as the bankruptcy took effect.
+That meant the popular syndicated talk program, The Rush Limbaugh Show moved from 830 to 1340 AM.

+A local marketing agreement (LMA) began on July 1, upon the completion of MediaNews Group's acquisition of The Reading Eagle.
+The purchase was consummated on September 12, at a price of $88,500.
+WEEU programming was simulcast on co-owned 1160 WBYN in Lehighton until 2021.

+Change in ownership

+The station was sold again to Treese Media Group LLC, led by John Treese and his wife Kristine in November 2023.
+Treese had been a DJ for WNPV, WQKX and WVLY-FM before becoming an owner.
+The sale closed on February 2, 2024.